-Yale Bowl

-A spectacular football stadium seating more than 60,000, the Bowl is surrounded by first-rate facilities for indoor and outdoor tennis, lacrosse, rugby, soccer, field hockey, softball, baseball, and track and field.
+Yale Bowl a 22,000-square-foot A spectacular football state-of-the-art facility stadium seating more on the Housatonic than 60,000, the River, stretches south Bowl is surrounded by to the finish line of Yale's 2 000-meter first-rate facilities for indoor and outdoor race course. tennis, lacrosse, rugby soccer, field hockey, softball, baseball, and track and field.